-Pictures from the movie were printed on Valio milk cartons and through the use of the Arilyn app, the milk cartons transformed into a live preview of the film.
+Valio printed pictures from the movie Unkown Soldier (Tuntematon sotilas) on its milk cartons.
+Through the Arilyn app, the audience could transform the milk cartons into a live preview of the film.

-The campaign lasted for three months, starting in October 2017, and was at the time the biggest AR campaign ever seen in Finland.
-It was the first campaign to utilise retail product packaging as a media for augmented reality.
+The campaign lasted for three months, starting in October 2017, and was at the time the most extensive AR campaign ever seen in Finland.
+It was the first campaign to utilise retail product packaging as a medium for augmented reality.
 The campaign turned out to be a huge success and exceeded all expectations from the get-go.

-The campaign updated with new material reflecting the events of the 100th anniversary of Finnish independence, Christmas and New Year.
+The campaign got an update with new material reflecting the 100th anniversary of Finnish independence, Christmas and New Year.
 The experience featured interactive buttons through which users could watch the film's trailers and straight links to buy tickets to see the movie.

 The campaign got an award for being the most successful digital campaign of the year 2017.